BlueSquare23/WriteAndRun/README.md

 pip3 install -r requirements.txt
 ```

-After installing the app you'll need to obtain an free API by [signing up for
+After installing the app you'll need to obtain a free API key by [signing up
-an Algorithmia account here](https://teams.algorithmia.com/signup).
-Once you
+for an Algorithmia account here](https://teams.algorithmia.com/signup).
+Once
-have an API key from them you'll want to put it in a file named .env
+you have an API key from them you'll want to put it in a file named .env

 * File: .env
 ```